5 min read

 Example: A neural network might represent each word in hundreds of dimensions to capture various aspects of meaning.
 But for some tasks, you might not need all that complexity.
 Dimensionality reduction is like creating a summary that captures the key points.

-In practice: You might use this when visualizing how different languages or dialects relate to each other, or when trying to identify clusters of similar content in your translation projects.
+In practice: You might use this when visualizing how different languages or dialects relate to each other, or when trying to identify clusters of similar content in your translation projects. - Clustering: Vectors are often grouped into clusters to speed up searches and reduce the search space.

 A practical application for the localization industry: This involves grouping similar items together, which can make searches more efficient.